poems4u/poems4u/content/poems/posts/Morganstreet.md

 Anywhow, I should at least be happy to make it to the Rainbow Bridge——seeing as I have no soul and such..."

 "I mean, well, <br>
-If you made it there what would you even do? <br>
+If you made it there, what would you even do? <br>
 Like, you won't be able to catch flies or, like, fuck and make baby spiders."

 "Oh... well, <br>